How to submit

 Scheduling

-The usual turnaround time for notices is two working days (16 working hours) from submission, for example if you submit a notice at 3pm on Wednesday it will be published by 3pm on Friday, unless you schedule publication for a later date and time.
+The usual turnaround time for notices is two working days (16 working hours) from submission.
+For example if you submit a notice at 3pm on Wednesday it will be published by 3pm on Friday, unless you schedule publication for a later date and time.

 If there is an urgent legal requirement to publish in less than two working days, please contact us.
 Acceptance of these notices is at the discretion of the Gazette Office.